JGCRI/pygcam/docs/source/project-xml.rst

 is named on the command line.
 If there is only one ``<scenarioGroup>`` defined for a project, it is treated as the default; in this case setting ``default="1"`` is redundant.

+If ``useGroupDir`` is set to "1", the name of the scenario group is inserted into the pathnames for the xmlsrc, sandbox, local-xml and dyn-xml folders, between the "root" of each of those folders and the scenario name as the final directory level.

 <scenario>
 ^^^^^^^^^^